 - 50-gallon drum

 Don’t have a good location near natural sunlight?
 Add a plant light with a timer to gain full control over your plant’s lighting conditions.
 Add aeration to make your Kratky system a Water Culture system that will provide more oxygen to the roots and really watch your plant grow!

 If you use one of the net cup options it is important that you buy the correct size net cup so the top of the cup rim fits either in the mason jar lid or directly on the top of the jar without falling in.

 - Place air pump

-- Attach supplied air pump hose to the air pump
+- Attach air pump hose to the air pump

-- Attach hose inline backflow valve ( this is necessary to prevent reservoir water from backflowing into the air pump)
+- Attach hose inline check valve ( this is necessary to prevent reservoir water from backflowing into the air pump)

-- Attach a small air stone and place it into your reservoir ( you may need to punch or drill a small hole if your reservoir has a lid)
+- Attach a small air stone and place it into your reservoir ( you may need to punch or drill a small hole if your reservoir has a lid or net pot)